-After that he took over one of the leading roles in the Bauhaus series "Die neue Zeit" directed by Lars Kraume.
-The production was invited to the international Cannesseries 2019 competition and can be seen on ZDF from autumn 2019.
+In the following year, Ludwig Trepte appeared in the ZDFneo series "Tanken - mehr als Super", the TV movie "Charlotte Link: Im Tal des Totes" as well as in the second season of "4 Blocks".
+He then took on one of the leading roles in the Bauhaus series "Die neue Zeit" directed by Lars Kraume.
+The production was invited to the international competition of the 2019 Cannesseries and can be seen on ZDF from fall 2019.

-Since May 2019, Ludwig Trepte has been ambassador of the German Red Cross and is committed to the dissemination of international humanitarian law.
+In 2019, Ludwig Trepte was in front of the camera for the shooting of the mini-series "Unsere wunderbaren Jahre" as well as for the feature film "Lauras Stern".
+Since May 2019, Ludwig Trepte has been an ambassador for the German Red Cross and is committed to spreading international humanitarian law.

 In 2020, the actor was in front of the camera for the feature film "Am Ende der Worte" directed by Nina Vukovic with Lisa Vicari.